ssansskarr/buildathon-genai/flask_backend/README.md

 ### POST /api/chat

 Processes chat messages and returns AI responses.
+The backend forwards user queries to Lyzr's Agent API and enhances the responses using Google's Gemini API.

 **Request Body:**